Arziva/Language_Modeling/README.md

 # Language_Modeling
-Building an transformer model for Tamil
+Building a transformer model for Tamil